SAMSAM-55/GraphePython/README.md

 ### Example codes

-To use **GraphePython**, you first have to it and create a new graph :
+To use **GraphePython**, you first have to import it and create a new graph :
 ```python
 import GraphePython as gp